Barkerprooks/coredumped.info/static/blog/ctf/htb/underpass.md

 I will save you the wasted time and effort I made while trying to crack this, but this is kinda sneaky.

-the program `mosh` works by running `mosh-client` to interact with `SSH`, and then running a command through `SSH` to start `mosh-server` on the remote machine.
+The program `mosh` works by running `mosh-client` to interact with `SSH`, and then running a command through `SSH` to start `mosh-server` on the remote machine.

-the `mosh` command has an argument called `--server` which is _what I thought was_ a strict path, however it's perfectly valid to supply arguments as well.
+The `mosh` command has an argument called `--server` which is _what I thought was_ a strict path, however it's perfectly valid to supply arguments as well.

 Seeing this, there's nothing stopping us from supplying `sudo /usr/bin/mosh-server` for the path.

     mosh --server="sudo /usr/bin/mosh-server" localhost

-drops us into a root shell.
+Drops us into a root shell.

 ![dalradius-root-shell](/static/media/ctf/htb-daloradius-root.png)